jay-3107/RecommendationSystem/README.md

 2. npm run dev

-note : before running frontend change the < https://recommendationsystem-backend.onrender.com > to  < http://localhost:5000 >
-for backend to run :-

 1. cd node_backend
-2. npm run dev
+2. nodemon server.js or npm run dev
 (as we have changed the package.json )